ml-energy/zeus/docs/batch_size_optimizer/index.md

 ### Remark about the server

 Zeus Batch Size Optimizer server is using Sqlalchemy to support various types of databases.
 However, you need to download the corresponding async connection driver.
 As a default, we are using Mysql.
-You can add installation code to `bso_migration.Dockerfile` and `bso_server.Dockerfile`.
+You can add installation code to `docker/batch_size_optimizer/migration.Dockerfile` and `docker/batch_size_optimizer/server.Dockerfile`.
 Refer to those files for reference.

 ## Use BSO in your training script (Client)